 Repeat after me: UV rays do not discriminate.
 “Not only are all skin types at risk for skin cancer, but the sun can also cause premature aging in the form of wrinkles, sagging, melasma, and sun spots on all skin types,” says Thornton.
 “While skin cancer is more common in older Caucasians, patients with skin of color are not immune.
 In fact, skin cancer in patients with skin of color is often diagnosed in later stages when it is harder to treat.”

 Afraid that sunscreen will give your darker skin a white cast?
 We’ve covered that, too.
 Here’s what two super popular Korean sunscreens look like on a variety of darker skin tones.
-The favorite sunscreen among those who tested was the Missha Waterproof Sun Milk SPF 50.
-It sinks immediately into skin and leaves skin looking exactly how it looked before the sunscreen.

 Yes, the sun gives you vitamin D, but wearing sunscreen won’t make you vitamin D deficient